dashnowlab/STRchive/site/cloud/README.md

   - Create service account with just permissions to build container images
   - Create service account with just permissions to run cloud funcs
   - Update `deploy.sh` vars as appropriate
-- Generate GitHub fine-grained personal access token
+- Generate GitHub fine-grained personal access token under appropriate account
+  - In org that owns repo, to ensure token can be scoped to specific repos:
+    - Enable `Allow access via fine-grained personal access tokens` in settings
+    - Invite account to be member
   - Increase expiration as desired
+  - In `Resource owner` dropdown, select org not account
-  - Grant access to only one relevant repo
+  - Grant access to only relevant repos
-  - Grant write permissions for issues
+  - Grant only necessary permissions
-  - Store in password vault
+  - Store generated token in password vault
 - Deploy cloud func
   - Create `/site/.env.local` file, make sure it is NOT TRACKED BY GIT, and add contents `GITHUB_TOKEN=TOKENVALUE`
   - Install `gcloud` CLI tool